 Controlled Vocabulary (pick list)

 Relationship to another item of a specified type

 List of relationships to items of a specified type

 After defining a custom field, all editors for the relevant item type will include data entry fields corresponding to the definition.

-To define custom fields across a network instead of only for a single machine, see TODO.
+To define custom fields across a network instead of only for a single machine, see Site-wide Custom Field Configuration.